Pereverdieva/A-Dissimilarity-Measure-for-Building-Spatial-Designs/README.txt

 Useful functions
 Generation of the sample
 Dissimilarity measure
-Use cases - here you can fine the results of 2 model applications
+Use cases - here you can find the results of 2 model applications